Brand System / Transport / Taxi service / 1972-present

 Why is Bluebird a brand system case?

 Bluebird is filed as a brand system case because the visible consequence sits in that decision pattern.
-Bluebird made taxi trust visible on the street.
+Bluebird works when a passenger can identify a safer ride before stepping into the car.

 What can brands learn from Bluebird?